MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Add-Type.md

 The method takes two parameters, the window handle, and an integer specifies how the window is to be shown.

 The third command calls `ShowWindowAsync`.
-It uses the `Get-Process` cmdlet with the $Pid automatic variable to get the process that is hosting the current PowerShell session.
+It uses the `Get-Process` cmdlet with the $PID automatic variable to get the process that is hosting the current PowerShell session.
 Then it uses the **MainWindowHandle** property of the current process and a value of 2, which represents the SW_MINIMIZE value.

 To restore the window, the fourth command use a value of 4 for the window position, which represents the SW_RESTORE value.